 The 7 Best Essential Oils For Skin

-You probably know by now that essential oils can be extremely beneficial to both our emotional brains and physical bodies.
+Essential oils can be extremely beneficial to both our emotional brains and physical bodies.
 But since they can cause irritation if you have allergies or a sensitive complexion, determining the best essential oils for skin can be challenging and risky.
 Before applying them onto your face especially, you'll want to do the research to be safe.

-First, there are two important facts to establish.
-First: just because something is natural, doesn’t mean it’s safe.
-Second: just because something works for one person's skin type, doesn't mean it will for everyone's.
-Essential oils respond to each person’s chemistry differently.
 To avoid any severe reactions, it's recommended to first dilute the essential oil of your choice with a carrier oil (like coconut oil, jojoba oil, or olive oil).
 Always do a patch test on the inside of your elbow before using a new essential oil, and keep in mind that some them are known irritants, especially if you have sensitive skin.
 And don't worry — diluting your oils won’t make them any less effective.
 According to Robert Tisserand's Essential Oil Safety, skin can actually absorb more of the essential oil through the process of dilution.

 As a certified aromatherapist, I believe everyone should be able to experience the topical benefits of essential oils, even if you aren’t knowledgeable about the chemistry and math behind them.
-The seven suggestions, below, are a great place to begin, and they all have pretty cool benefits to treat a variety of your skin's needs — naturally.
+The seven suggestions, below, are a great place to begin, and they all have ample benefits to treat a variety of your skin's needs — naturally.

 Praised for centuries for its healing properties, helichrysum is an excellent essential oil for treating acne.
 It's incredibly cleansing, with each drop delivering antimicrobial, antibacterial, and anti-inflammatory benefits.
 Since it's known for healing scars and stimulating cell growth, I always make sure to include it in blends for clients with cystic acne and oily or damaged skin.
 It’s less floral than geranium, carrying more of a potent, herbaceous aroma that will awaken both your mind and your skin.
 I recommend diluting helichrysum with a carrier oil to make an acne-fighting serum for nighttime use.

-2. For Soothing Irritated Skin: Lavender Essential Oil
+2. For Soothing Irritated Skin

 One of the reasons aromatherapists love blending with lavender is because of its versatile properties that support all skin types.
 My favorite reason to reach for this oil is to relieve itchiness and skin irritation.
 Being naturally antibacterial, it'll soothe and disinfect any affected area, and it also reduces inflammation from hives, ingrown hairs, sunburns, and even eczema.
 With proper dilution, this essential oil can even help stop bleeding.